Welcome to Festival of Pattern.

 This site has been created by Christine Boydell to share all things relating to twentieth century fashion and textiles, especially from the period 1930-1960 – although occasionally other decades will get a mention.

 The content is informed by over thirty years teaching design history in various higher education institutions.
-Although that part of my life came to an end last year, I continue to be driven by the desire to share my research.
+Although that part of my life came to an end in 2015, I continue to be driven by the desire to share my research.
 So here you will be able to read previous publications as well as new research.

 When I did my degree in History of Design in the late 1970s it was a new subject and I found the course at Manchester Polytechnic by accident.
 In my interview I was asked to talk about the chair I was sitting in (Robin Day’s ubiquitous polypropylene model, although I did not know it at the time), and explain my reaction to visits to Blackpool Pleasure Beach – this was not what I had expected.
 But the opportunity to study design and culture that I, as a working class teenager, could relate to – was perfect.
 It was at Manchester Poly that I developed my love of textiles and dress, spending my spare time volunteering at the Gallery of English Costume, Platt Hall.